Lythom/capsule/README.md

     * Blueprint are recharged using left click in the air.
     * Last blueprint deployment can be undeployed as long as the blueprint is not recharged and the deployed blocks has not been modified.
     * Unlike standard capsules, blueprints are limited to non-entities blocks.
 Ie. torches, doors and redstone wires are allowed but chests, furnaces or paintings will be ignored in the blueprint template.
-* Improve preview of capsule deployment: deployment can be previewed from further away and similar blocks are displayed together.
 * [Community suggestion] Add particles on deploy and undeploy. https://github.com/Lythom/capsule/issues/9.
 * [Community suggestion] Add optional "player" argument to fromExistingReward and fromStructure commands.
 It makes it possible to configure vending machines or structure blocks to give a specific template to a secific player. https://github.com/Lythom/capsule/issues/11.
 * [Community suggestion] Players don't prevent deployment anymore, instead the player is teleported to the deployed structure nearest floor.